hyperflask/hyperflask-docs/docs/why.md

  - Beginner friendly but well engineered for advanced use cases
  - Optimized for solo developers and small teams
  - Can run on cheap machines or VMs from any server/cloud providers
- - Respect privacy and limit data collection (GDPR compliant by default)

 ## Features and technologies